Driss El Maloumi: 3MA African string trio

 Since 2008, El Maloumi has been a member of 3MA musical group, an award-winning trio of African string instruments, playing their own contemporary compositions.
-The other members are kora player Ballake Sissoko from Mali and Rajery from Madagascar on valiha.
+The other members are kora player Ballaké Sissoko from Mali and Rajery from Madagascar on valiha.

 In his review of 3MA's first album, entitled 3MA - Madagascar, Mali, Maroc, British music critic Charlie Gillett named their music "satisfyingly unclassifiable", and world music magazine Songlines, where the album reached the highest position in its world music charts, qualified the trio's style as "African Chamber Music".

 Apart from their own albums, the musicians of 3MA have also participated in the musical project The Routes of Slavery.
 They were invited to join their compositions, relating to the history of the slave trade from Africa, by the artistic director of this project, Jordi Savall, with whom Driss El Maloumi has played the oud on numerous albums.